 Keep Your Safety First

-Drivers involved in minor accidents with no serious injuries should always move their cars to the side of the road so they’re out of the way of oncoming traffic.
-Leaving cars parked in the middle of the road or a busy intersection may result in additional accidents and injuries.
-If a car cannot be moved immediately, drivers and passengers should remain in the cars with their seatbelts fastened for everyone’s safety until help can arrive.
+Drivers involved in minor accidents with no serious injuries should always move their vehicles to the side of the road so they’re out of the way of oncoming traffic.
+Leaving vehicles parked in the middle of the road or a busy intersection may result in additional accidents and injuries.
+If a vehicle cannot be moved immediately, drivers and passengers should remain in the vehicles with their seatbelts fastened for everyone’s safety until help can arrive.
 Be sure to turn on your hazard lights and set out cones, flares or warning triangles, if possible.
+If you need to tow your vehicle, please call our towing partner, Custom Towing Ltd., at 780-448-7200.
+They will ensure that your vehicle will be safely delivered to our facility, and they’ll bill us.

 Always Get All the Facts

 It is essential to get the names, addresses and phone numbers of everyone involved in the accident.
-A description of the car and licence plate number can also be helpful.
-Also, be sure you get the other driver’s insurance company and the vehicle type and make of their car.
+A description of the vehicle, year, make, and model as well as the licence plate number can also be helpful.
+Also, be sure to get the other driver’s insurance company and policy number.
+If there were witnesses, try to get their contact info.

 Photograph and Document the Accident

 If available, use your cell phone’s camera to document damage(s) of all vehicles involved at the accident site.
-If there were witnesses, try to get their contact information.
+Also take pictures of important documents such as the vehicle registration and insurance pink card.
 They may be able to help you should the other involved driver dispute your version of what happened.

 File an Accident Report with the Police